Washington-University/HCPpipelines/README.md

 Further down in the script, the `GradientDistortionCoeffs` variable is set.
-This variable should be set to contain either the path to the gradient coefficients file to be used for gradient distortion correction, or it should be set to the value `NONE` to skip over the gradient distortion correction step.
+This variable should be set to contain either the path to the gradient coefficients file to be used for gradient distortion correction or the value `NONE` to skip over the gradient distortion correction step.

-As distributed, the script assumes that the coefficients file is available, is named `coeff_SC72C_Skyra.grad`, and has been placed in the standard HCP Pipelines configuration directory.
+As distributed, the script sets the variable to skip the gradient distortion correction step.

-        GradientDistortionCoeffs="${HCPPIPEDIR_Config}/coeff_SC72C_Skyra.grad"

-You will need to update the setting of this variable if you have a gradient coefficients file to use that is placed elsewhere.
-If you intend to skip the gradient distortion correction (e.g. if you have downloaded sample data that is already gradient distortion corrected, you will need to set this variable to `NONE`.
+You will need to update the setting of this variable if you have a gradient coefficients file to use and want to perform the gradient distortion correction

-        GradientDistortionCoeffs="NONE"

 *`HCPPIPEDIR` and the `SetUpHCPPipeline.sh` script*